What to do with a Clingy Baby or Clingy Toddler

 This first step took me wayyy too long.
 Once you take a deep breath and stop trying to force an unrealistic expectation, you can find a new normal that works for you and your baby.

 I remember finally realizing, “If I had just accepted that I needed to set this first year aside and make it work for us, there would have been so much less stress and frustration.”
-I spent WAY too much time asking “WHY is my baby clingy?!” instead of simply enjoying who he was as a person and then finding solutions to cope with the challenges that it brought.
+I spent WAY too much time asking “WHY is my baby clingy all of a sudden?!” instead of simply enjoying who he was as a person and then finding solutions to cope with the challenges that it brought.

 There’s nothing wrong with your clingy baby.
 They just love you and need a little more one-on-one attention.
 That’s ok.